randompitch/Learning-JavaScript/README.md

 # Learning-JavaScript
 This repository was created while learning JavaScript.
-I'll try to practice daily and mak3 regular commits.
+I'll try to practice daily and make regular commits.